hardikp/hardikp.github.io/_posts/2017-08-18-deep-rnn-summary.md

 ---
 layout: post
 comments: true
-title: "Selected Papers on Applying Deep Learning for Stock Prediction"
+title: "Deep Learning for Event-Driven Stock Prediction"
-excerpt: ""
+excerpt: "In this post, I attempt to summarize this paper by Ding et al. This paper proposes a way to use the convolutional neural network on the news events for stock direction prediction.
+The data and the prediction granularity is 1-day."
 date:   2017-08-18 18:00:00
 mathjax: true
 ---

-This post summarizes 2 papers/articles that try to predict the stock movement using neural networks:
+This post summarizes the following papers/articles that try to predict the stock movement using neural networks:
-* Deep Learning for Event-Driven Stock Prediction by Ding et al. ([pdf](https://www.ijcai.org/Proceedings/15/Papers/329.pdf))
-* Predicting Stock Market Movement with Deep RNNs ([pdf](https://bcourses.berkeley.edu/files/70257274/download))

-Table of Contents:
 * TOC
 {:toc}